psych-214-fall-2016/project-red/README.md

 ## Roadmap

 Picture of how code flows together.
-[Insert here]
+![schematic]
+(report/figures/schematic.png)

 ### Anatomical preprocessing
 * `run_anat_preprocess.py`: master file that calls the rest of the anatomical preproc steps